hosting image

 For effective and space-saving backups, use incremental backups.

-Test the integrity of your archives on a regular basis to guarantee data recovery.
+Test the integrity of your archives regularly to guarantee data recovery.

 Troubleshooting tar Errors